-Unfortunately, exercising can be boring, time consuming, painful and the results are not immediate.
+Unfortunately, exercising can be boring, time-consuming, painful and the results are not immediate.
 But, remove the focus on the exertion associated with exercise and you could get people exercising regularly.
-You’ll never get rid of the pain, but VR offers the genuine opportunity to provide a distraction which gets the participant focusing on the outcome rather than the pain.
+You’ll never get rid of the pain, but VR offers the genuine opportunity to provide a distraction that gets the participant focusing on the outcome rather than the pain.
 Numerous studies have shown VR can do this, so you’ll be burning more calories but feel like you’re putting in less effort.
-Win win.
+Win-win.

 Taking this one step further, a combination of online gaming (think Call of Duty and Halo) combined with fitness could result in new experiences where gamers, yes gamers, compete in cool experiences while getting fit.
 Imagine being able to plug in and race a person from somewhere in Europe or just go running with them.
 It might take a while to develop the technology for that and it may not be for everyone, but you can see the point I’m trying to make.
 It opens a whole new experience for a younger audience